qooxdoo/qooxdoo/documentation/manual/source/pages/low_level/storage.rst

-Cross Browser Storage API
+Client-side Storage
-*************************
+*******************

-There is a cross browser storage API offering client side key-value pair storage for all browsers offering the `WebStorage API <https://developer.mozilla.org/en/DOM/Storage>`_ which are most of the `modern browsers <http://caniuse.com/#search=web%20storage>`_.
-But there is a fallback implementation based on `userData <http://msdn.microsoft.com/en-us/library/ms531424(v=vs.85).aspx>`_ for IE < 8.
-For all other runtimes, we do have a fallback for a in memory storage.
-This of course means that you don't store the data in a persistent way but you can still and always use the same API to access the storage.
+A universal cross-browser storage API exists that offers client-side key-value pair storage.
+Most of the `modern browsers <http://caniuse.com/#search=web%20storage>`_ support the `WebStorage API <https://developer.mozilla.org/en/DOM/Storage>`_.
+There also is a fallback implementation for IEs below version 8 based on `userData <http://msdn.microsoft.com/en-us/library/ms531424(v=vs.85).aspx>`_.
+For all other runtimes, a fallback exists in the form of an in-memory storage.
+While the latter means you don't store the data in a persistent way, you still have the benefit of using the same API to access the storage.

 API
 ---
-The API is aligned with the native WebStorage API and offers some convenience on top of that API.
-The main class you should use could be found in ``qx.bom.Storage`` and uses three different implementation classes for the three described implementations.
-These implementations can be found in the ``qx.bom.storage`` namespace.
+The API is closely modelled after the native WebStorage API and offers some convenience on top of that.
+The main class for you to use is ``qx.bom.Storage`` and comes with three different implementation classes, one for each of the three implementations mentioned.
+Those implementations can be found in the ``qx.bom.storage`` namespace.

-Basic
+Basic Usage
-#####
+###########
-We won't go into much detail here because you can have a look at the `API-Docs <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.bom.Storage>`_, the `MDC page <https://developer.mozilla.org/en/DOM/Storage>`_ and the `W3C specification <http://dev.w3.org/html5/webstorage/>`_ to get an idea of the basic API.
+To get an idea of the basic API please have a look at the `API docs <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.bom.Storage>`_, the `MDC page <https://developer.mozilla.org/en/DOM/Storage>`_ or the `W3C specification <http://dev.w3.org/html5/webstorage/>`_.

 Convenience on top
 ##################
-We added a ``iterate`` method which can be used to execute a function for every stored item.
+We added an ``iterate`` method, which can be used to execute a function for every stored item.

 ::